Elaine-904/moviesearchapp/README.md

 use The Movie Database (TMDB) API as datasource, can search movie title and list the movie posters, movie overview....,etc.

 ### Info
-Go to the root folder: searchmovie
+Remember to go to the root folder: searchmovie
 Install a local copy by downloading this library and running

     npm install